SDWebImage/SDWebImage/README.md

 It provides:

 - An UIImageView category adding web image and cache management to the Cocoa Touch framework
-- An asynchronous image downloader using threads (NSOperation)
+- An asynchronous image downloader
 - An asynchronous memory + disk image caching with automatic cache expiration handling
 - A garantie that the same URL won't be downloaded several times
 - A garantie that bogus URLs won't be retried again and again